mflounders/mooney-meg/README.md

     - MEG_Model_Fusion.m and statistics_MEG_Model_Fusion.m = correlates MEG RDMs with the three model RDMs, including row-shuffled MEG RDMs with the three models and computes statistics
     - multiRegressNvar.m = applies multiple regression (spearman)
 #### /Scripts/boundedline
 - boundedline.m = Plot a line with shaded error/confidence bounds
 - outlinebounds.m =  Outline the patch of a boundedline
 _DISCLAIMER: These functions are third-party plotting tools.
-They are included as a dependency and the authors do not claim them as their own._
+They are included as a dependency and the authors do not claim them as their own.
+[For Reference, see: Kelly Kearney Github Repo](https://github.com/kakearney/boundedline-pkg)_
 ______________________________________________________________________________________________________

 _All figure folders have a prepareFigure[Fig#][FigurePanel].m script.
 These may be used to step through analysis pipelines